nextflow-io/training/docs/nf_customize/5_config.md

 !!! question "Exercise"

-    Execute the `nf-core/demo` pipeline with your `mycustomparams.json` file, your `mycustomconfig.config` file, and a command line flag `--outdir finalexecution`:
+    Execute the `nf-core/demo` pipeline with your `mycustomparams.json` file, your `mycustomconfig.config` file, and a command line flag `--outdir results_mixed`:

     ```bash
-    nextflow run nf-core/demo -r dev -params-file mycustomparams.json -c mycustomconfig.config --outdir finalexecution
+    nextflow run nf-core/demo -params-file mycustomparams.json -c mycustomconfig.config --outdir results_mixed
     ```

-    Note how you now have a new output directory named `finalexecution` despite the directory being named `results_customparams` in your custom parameters file.
+    You now have a new output directory named `results_mixed` despite the directory being named `results_customparams` in your custom parameters file.